This YouTube video playlist contains videos to help you understand every aspect of MLA Citation Style.

 Last name, First name of author.
 "Title of Paper."
 Date of paper.
 Course for which paper was written, the college name, student paper.

 Name of person who was interviewed.
 Interview.
-Conducted by Your Name, Date of interview.
+Conducted by First Name Last Name, Date of interview.

 Reynolds, Serenity.
 Interview.
 Conducted by Jayne Cobb, 24 June 2019.